 For all that, Hegel does not blame the bourgeoisie for being bourgeois.
 They are as they are because, in his opinion, the organisation of civil society actually encourages individuals to put their private lives before the public good.
-At best, this arrangement creates depoliticised individuals who hold high personal standards of Moralität and are industrious, frugal, and honest.99 At worst, the organisation of civil society produces a mental outlook that is conducive to what scholars from Carl Schmitt to C. B. Macpherson have called 'possessive individualism'.100 the sphere of political economy, private property, property law, Moralität, and subjectivism in philosophy and religion - as a depoliticised sphere of atomised individuals who, paradoxically, are unsittlich even though - or perhaps precisely because - they are 'moral'.
+At best, this arrangement creates depoliticised individuals who hold high personal standards of Moralität and are industrious, frugal, and honest.
+At worst, the organisation of civil society produces a mental outlook that is conducive to what scholars from Carl Schmitt to C. B. Macpherson have called 'possessive individualism'.

+In the end, what is important about the economic aspect of NL is that it induces Hegel to designate the sphere of bourgeois liberty - the sphere of political economy, private property, property law, Moralität, and subjectivism in philosophy and religion - as a depoliticised sphere of atomised individuals who, paradoxically, are unsittlich even though - or perhaps precisely because - they are 'moral'.
 Needless to say, this formulation largely anticipates the view of civil society later expounded in PR - that is, in NL, Hegel begins to develop Sittlichkeit as an alternative - at once political, ethical, and religious - to the way in which life is organised in the civil sphere.
 In so far as the civil realm is the preserve of liberal values - and Hegel says as much in PH (pp. 217-19 below) - his conception of Sittlichkeit tends to be critical of those values because they underestimate the role of political association in public life.
-But in so far as Sittlichkeit is the agent of civic Protestantism and of a repoliticised bourgeoisie, he intends that it should promote rather than discourage participation in public life.101 As recent studies of Berlin in the 1820s have shown, it took civic courage to do this in the face of Prussia's illiberal power structure.102 It would seem fair to say, therefore, that after stretching the boundaries of the political sphere in the direction of economics, Hegel turns round and stretches them in the other direction.
+But in so far as Sittlichkeit is the agent of civic Protestantism and of a repoliticised bourgeoisie, he intends that it should promote rather than discourage participation in public life.
+As recent studies of Berlin in the 1820s have shown, it took civic courage to do this in the face of Prussia's illiberal power structure.
+It would seem fair to say, therefore, that after stretching the boundaries of the political sphere in the direction of economics, Hegel turns round and stretches them in the other direction.
 By initiating the first move, he becomes open to - and develops an appreciation of many of the values of economic liberalism.
 With the second move, however, he registers his growing discontent not only with economic liberalism but also with many of the values of liberalism itself.